shivammathur/setup-php/README.md

   tools: php-cs-fixer, phpunit
 ```

-To setup a particular version of a tool, specify it in the form `tool:version`.
+To setup a particular version of a tool, specify it in this form `tool:version`.
 Version should be in semver format and a valid release of the tool.

 ```yaml